Estadio Zorros del Desierto: South Gallery 'Corazón de Minero'.

-This gallery was named in honor of the nickname of Fernando Cornejo, 'Corazón de Minero, in a poll held in Calama, this was the third option in a communal poll to decide the name of the stadium.
+This gallery was named in honor of the nickname of Fernando Cornejo, 'Corazón de Minero'.
+In a poll held in Calama, this was the third option in a communal poll to decide the name of the stadium.

 He played for Ohiggins de Rancagua and Cobreloa.
 The nickname has been used since 1992, when Radio Carillon broadcaster Epifanio Carle Alcayaga used it.
-The reason for his nickname is due to the great identification he had with the area of Calama and the miners.
+The reason for his nickname was the great identification he had with the area of Calama and the miners.

-Cobreloa supporters called 'Huracán Naranja' sit In this gallery.
+Cobreloa supporters called 'Huracán Naranja' sit in this gallery.

 The LED Screen is located in this gallery.